petabi/sniffles/README.md

      The duration is in seconds.
 Keep in mind that the default latency between packets is an average of 1-200 microseconds.
      For low latencies, a large duration could result in millions of packets which could take a long time to build.
+Also, duration is best effort.
+Essentially, new streams are not created after the duration is met, but there may be streams that have not completed.
+These are still written out so the actual duration may well be longer than that designated, but should not be less.

   - -e eval: Create just one packet for each rule in the rule-set.
      Ignores all other input except -f.
 Each packet will have